 How to Store

-- Fridge: To extend freshness, store in the fridge for up to 6 days.
+- Fridge: You can store them in the fridge for up to 6 days.
 Let brownies come to room temp before serving.
 You can also pop them in the microwave so they’re slightly warm.

 - Freezer: Wrap individually in plastic wrap, then place in a labeled freezer bag.
 Freeze for up to 3 months.